HOKGroup/email-property-manager/README.md

 Once it's launched, an add-in button will appear on top bar.

 # Main Functionality
--Add/Delete new Project to ProjectList
+- Add/Delete new Project to ProjectList
 (The projectList information was stored as MultiValueExtendedProperty under property name "myTest" of drafts mail folder).
--Initiate a new Email with SingleValueExtendedProperty under property name "myTest" associated with new mail item.
+- Initiate a new Email with SingleValueExtendedProperty under property name "myTest" associated with new mail item.
--Initiate a new Event Appointment with ProjectName & ProjectNumber as part of Event subject.
+- Initiate a new Event Appointment with ProjectName & ProjectNumber as part of Event subject.
--Report Time duration of each listed project for selected time span.
+- Report Time duration of each listed project for selected time span.

 # To Do List
 - Code Style